Experienced Glassblower/Instructor in Duluth, MN

 - Must adhere to policies per Lake Superior Art Glass Employee Handbook.

-On an average day, a Glassblower/Studio Assistant will perform any number of responsibilities, such as:
+On an average day, a Glassblower/Instructor will perform any number of responsibilities, such as:

 - Opening/closing the studio